Amber Sutliff, licensed mental health counselor in the state of florida

 Types of therapy offered

 Sometimes feelings are intense and hard to explain, and words just might not do the trick in expressing them.
-Much of the work I do involves experiential methods, which are more action-driven methods that go further than having a conversation.
+A lot of the work we will do may involve experiential methods, which are more action-driven methods that go further than having a conversation.
 This may include setting a scene, acting things out, connecting with the body, drawing/painting/working with clay, movement, writing, etc.

 Though the experiential work is powerful and transformative, sometimes, talking things through is exactly what we need.
 We will work as a team to explore your past and understand what your past self needed.
 My hope is by doing this, you can begin to give that to yourself now.

-We may also tackle difficult thoughts, behaviors, and feelings with skills used in Dialectical Behavioral Therapy when specific guidelines for coping feel needed.
+We may also tackle difficult thoughts, behaviors, and feelings with skills used in Dialectical Behavioral Therapy when we’re working on distress tolerance, emotional regulation, interpersonal skills, and grounding in the here and now.

 Gestalt methods involve being in the here and now and honoring what comes up.
 Like I keep saying, you may have had to numb to survive.
 If that’s the case, it may not feel safe or even possible to connect with your feelings, whether physical or emotional.
 Methods like somatic work, psychodrama, empty chair, and expressive arts can help you learn to find safety in noticing, acknowledging, and expressing what you are feeling or were unable to express in the past.
 Because eating disorders and co-occurring symptoms involve disconnection from the body, learning to reconnect with yourself and process what you have been carrying also eradicates the “need” for numbing behaviors.
 Of course, this doesn’t happen over night.
 But we will work towards this goal in a way that feels tolerable at your own pace.